gastonoterom/library-of-babel/README.md

 Besides, if we software engineers become easily replaceable, what kind of guarantees do other white-collar professions have?
 We'll have greater things to worry about.
 Keep in mind that by _white-collar_, I'm even talking about the C-suite.

 What's the best way to fight this?
 By finding, reading, consuming, and creating **good quality, human-made, hand-crafted** resources.
-Yes, nowadays reading a good book is an act of rebellion, an act of counter-culture.
+This itself is an act of counter-culture, an act of rebellion.

 This repository, article, or whatever you want to call it, will serve as a guide, a life jacket, or a lifeline to help you and I navigate the seemingly never-ending _modern-day Library of Babel_.
 Here I'll make a list of **personally vouched, curated, and good-quality** resources.